Angelmartinez-20/Classical_Fourier_Transform/README.md

 Welcome to my analysis of the Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT)!

-In this folder, you can find a research paper describing how these different algorithms work.
+In this Repo, you can find a research paper describing how these different algorithms work.
 Additionally, there are (Code, Tests, and Runtime) folders you can explore.

 ## Code
 This folder contains all my code for the different algorithms.
 I implemented the DFT, FFT, their inverses, and Python scripts to read and construct the frequency waves.